nirtsabari-splitit/splitit/README.md

 Added a /actors/populate endpoint.
 Made it a GET for easy browser triggering.
 I know, I know, it's not the best REST practice.
 In a real app, I'd probably have it as a background task or something, but this was just simpler for now.

 Validation: I used FluentValidation.
-Didn’t integrate it with ASP.NET Core middleware because, apparently, that’s not the recommended way anymore.
-I just injected the validator directly.
-It's manageable for now, but for a bigger project, I'd probably need a different approach.
+Didn’t integrate it with ASP.NET Core middleware because, apparently since the last time I've used .NET, it is not the recommended way anymore.

-TraceId: I didn't bother generating them per request so I just generated them randomly as a simplification.
+TraceId: I didn't bother implementing (although it's fairly easy) them per request so I just generated them randomly as a simplification.

-Similarly, I used the DTO request object in the repository option, this is again just a shortcut to not have to create another class.
-In a real app, I'd probably have a separate class for the repository options.